Aneesh495/VibeSocialMedia/out/production/cs180-teamproject/README.md

-README.file Phase 2 Team Project - by: Aneesh, Lakshay, Garv, Tasha, and Amelia
+README.file Phase 3 Team Project - by: Aneesh, Lakshay, Garv, Tasha, and Amelia

-ALERT: We have changed many of the code from Phase 1, since we redesigned the way we want to move forward with the project.
+ALERT: We extensively worked on the GUI of the Social Meida App on this phase, and a lot of GUI has been completely reworked.

 Database: We opt to store the data for our social media app using files.
 We decided it would be feasible to implement this as we could make use of buffered reader & writer to access user information conviniently.

+GUI:
+In phase 3, we focused on implementing complex GUI for our social media app.
+1. For messaging, we took inspiration from WhatsApp to implement dark-grey and light-green bubbles to differentiate messages sent between user 1 and 2.
+2. For edit and delete messages, we took inspiration from Discord to impleent a 'pencil' icon to model the edit message function and a 'trash' icon to model the delete message function.
+3. We decided to design the home screen on our own to keep it original and give our social media an app a flavor of our own.
+We did this using Apache Netbeans

 Files:
 1. blocked.txt - Consists of a list of every user and who they have blocked.